zahardoc/bedrock-vagrant/README.md

 Bedrock works with [WP-CLI](http://wp-cli.org/) just like any other WordPress project would.
 Previously we required WP-CLI in our `composer.json` file as a dependency.
 This has been removed since WP-CLI now recommends installing it globally with a `phar` file.
 It also caused conflicts if you tried using a global install.

 The `wp` command will automatically pick up Bedrock's subdirectory install as long as you run commands from within the project's directory (or deeper).
 Bedrock includes a `wp-cli.yml` file that sets the `path` option to `web/wp`.
 Use this config file for any further [configuration](http://wp-cli.org/config/).

-## Vagrant/Ansible

-Vagrant and Ansible integration with Bedrock can now be found in the separate [bedrock-ansible](https://github.com/roots/bedrock-ansible) project.
-Basic instructions exist in that project's README, but if you want a Vagrant box tied to a specific Bedrock based WP application, copy the example `Vagrantfile` into your app's repo and edit the necessary file paths.

-Note that using Ansible you no longer need to manually create/edit a `.env` file (or use `composer create-project` to generate one).
-Ansible will generate a `.env` based on its config and automatically generate salts/keys.

 ## Todo